The King's Secret: It's Not About The Story, It's About Your Storytelling

 The SRK Magic: Finding the Pain Inside the Danger.

 Imagine the meeting where they discussed the script.
-A young Shah Rukh Khan was offered the role of the bad character, Rahul.
+A young SRK was offered the role of the bad character, Rahul.
 The easy, typical way would be to play him as a simple, angry villain.
 But SRK saw something more.
 He saw a person who was broken by a wrong idea of love.
+He saw a story not of evil, but of tragic delusion.

 Example 2: The Movie "Chak De!
 India" - The Coach Who Let the Team Be the Star